csknitesh7/custom-posts-api/README.md

 If you want to customize the appearance of the posts, you can modify the CSS in the style.css file in the plugin folder.

 Credits
-This plugin was developed by Your Name.
+This plugin was developed by Nitesh Kumar Chaurasiya.

-License
-The Custom Posts From API plugin is licensed under the MIT License.